ihmwg/python-ihm/README.md

 can choose to build without the extension by adding `--without-ext` to both `setup.py` command lines above.

-If you want to read [BinaryCIF](https://github.com/dsehnal/BinaryCIF) files, you will also need the
+If you want to read or write [BinaryCIF](https://github.com/dsehnal/BinaryCIF) files, you will also need the
 Python [msgpack](https://github.com/msgpack/msgpack-python) package.

 # Testing